2021 Fan N'ation Pizza Challenge

 - Rounds 1 & 2

 With this many great contenders, it’s gonna be a toss-up!
-Will your favorite make the cut?MORE NEWS: Steelers Will Not Hold Training Camp At Saint Vincent College This Year
+Will your favorite make the cut?MORE NEWS: Attorney Representing RMU Student Athletes Hoping To Bring Back Eliminated Hockey Programs

 Check out the mouth-watering mayhem each Saturday at 7:30 PM on KDKA / KDKA.COM / CBSN Pittsburgh App or 11 PM on Pittsburgh’s CW.